ankitskvmdam/clean-jsdoc-theme/README.md

       "<meta name=\"author\" content=\"Ankit Kumar\">",
       "<meta name=\"description\" content=\"Best Clean and minimal JSDoc 3 Template / Theme\">"
     ],

+  "search": false, //This option is for either showing or hiding the search.
+By default it is true.

   // You can create custom style which will overwrite the exisiting class property.
   "create_style": "nav{background: yellow}" +     // This will change the background color of sidebar.
                   ".my-custom-class{ filter: brightness(10) grayscale(100%)}", // This will apply filter to my-custom-class